andresinaka/iOS-Test-Deviget/README.md

 ### Notes

 - I followed the design of `iphonedetail.png` and `iphone.png`
 - The architecture choosen for the App is MVVM.
 For binding I'm using a custom made `Observable` to avoid integrating a heavy library just for that.
-I thought about using combine but I have no experience and it was going to take me more time that the available.
+I thought about using combine but I have no experience and it was going to take me more time than the available.
 - `UITableView` data source is a `UITableViewDiffableDataSource` and changes on the dataSource are made with `NSDiffableDataSourceSnapshot`.
 Super nice Api.
 - Requests to server are made with: `URLSession`
 - Using `Decodable` for `JSON` -> `Model`